ravendb/docs/version_3/docs/client-api/session/what-is-a-session-and-how-does-it-work.markdown

-# What is a session and how does it work?
+# Client API : Session : What is a session and how does it work?